Light Dark

 • Prior year’s Notice of Assessment or copy of tax return

-• Current address, current full name, SIN number.
-International students without a work permit need to provide their ITN # and international students with a work permit need to provide their SIN #.
+• International students without a work permit need to provide their ITN # and international students with a work permit need to provide their SIN #.

-• If you have spouses/dependants we will need the SIN number, birthday, and net income figure of your spouse and dependants
+• If you have spouses/dependants, we will need the SIN number, birthday, and net income figure of your spouse and dependants

 • If you are a Fanshawe student and would like to file your spouse’s return with yours, your spouse needs to be present for us to file their return.